 We will tackle prejudice, racism and discrimination...

 - This is a wide-reaching promise to tackle the significant and longstanding social problems of prejudice, racism and discrimination.

-- The new commission has been criticised as inadequate, and the decision to appoint Dr Tony Sewell as its chair faces a legal challenge.
-The leaked resignation letter from the Prime Minister’s adviser and a report from the Joint Committee on Human Rights express doubts over the intent of government policy in this area, and the overwhelmingly negative response to the CRED report can only be seen as a failure of the government’s ambition to “set out a new, positive agenda” and to “make recommendations for action”, it can be seen as evidence of the government’s efforts to fulfil its pledge, so for now this policy remains ‘in progress’.
+- Since it was established, the CRED has been criticised as inadequate, and the decision to appoint Dr Tony Sewell as its chair faced a legal challenge.
+The leaked resignation letter from the Prime Minister’s adviser and a report from the Joint Committee on Human Rights express doubts over the intent and efficacy of government action in this area, and the overwhelmingly negative response to the CRED report can only be seen as a failure of the government’s ambition to “set out a new, positive agenda”.
+This policy is ‘not started’.

 There's always room for debate

 We’re serious about providing clear, up-to-date, non-partisan information.
 We focus on being consistent and fair in how we reach our verdicts, and always explain our reasoning.
 But there is always room for debate.
 So if you see it differently, we’d love you to tell us why.
 Or even better, submit an edit.